 One of the best and simplest ways to detect whether you might have andropause is by taking the ADAM Questionnaire on this site.
 Please note that having some of these symptoms doesn’t necessarily mean you have andropause.
 It could be some other cause, so a blood test is the best way to make a diagnosis.

 Many factors contribute, but the primary reason men get andropause is one that as they get older, their testes don’t work as well.
 Something called “leydic cells” produce testosterone less frequently and in a lesser quantity.
 Also, the hormones that produce testosterone don’t create as much of it (and some of that testosterone is being converted to other hormones like estradiol and DHT).

 Andropause is usually detected by its symptoms.
 Therefore, to understand whether or not you fall into this category, you will undergo a few screening procedures to aid in proper diagnosis, including:

 - Rigi Scan (a simple machine that goes home with the patient to measure the quantity and quality of nocturnal erections)

 - Full hormonal panel

 - Physical exam

 First, know that treatment for andropause is often very effective.
-The objectives of your treatment include restoration of sexual functioning, increased libido, increased sense of well-being, prevention of osteoporosis by optimizing bone density, restoration of muscle strength and improved mental functioning.
+The objectives of your treatment include restoration of sexual functioning, increased libido, increased sense of well-being, restoration of muscle strength, improved mental functioning and prevention of osteoporosis.